swagtop/bevy-flake/README.md

 > [!NOTE]
 > This flake is still under development, and is not stabilized yet.
 >
-> I'm constantly trying new things to get the smoothest NixOS experience with
+> I'm constantly trying new things to get the smoothest experience with Bevy on
-> Bevy possible.
+> Nix systems as possible.

 ```
                                              $ cargo